DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/productdesign/2016-11-18-preliminary.md

     Typical questions to be addressed are:

   * Motivation: Why is this an important problem?
 Who will benefit from the resulting design?
 Who might be negatively affected?
-  * Identify buyers: What is the market for the proposed product?
+  * Identify users and buyers: What is the market for the proposed product?
 Do you have a vision of your customer?
   * Assumptions: What are the (physical, technical, regulatory, social) assumptions that constrain you solution space?

 * Review of the current state-of-the-art solutions